 - Travel Insurance - Regardless of how healthy you are, travel insurance is obligatory.
-It should cover medical expenses, since numerous diseases might happen to you such as measles, mosquito-borne illnesses and Zika virus.
-Do not consume magic mushrooms considering the fact that they can cause major health problems.
+It should cover medical expenses since numerous diseases might happen to you such as measles, mosquito-borne illnesses, and Zika virus.
+Do not consume magic mushrooms because they can cause major health problems.

 Jakarta Weather Averages (Temperatures)